Personal identity: Locke's conception

 John Locke considered personal identity (or the self) to be founded on consciousness (viz. memory), and not on the substance of either the soul or the body.
 Chapter 27 of Book II of his Essay Concerning Human Understanding (1689), entitled "On Identity and Diversity", has been said to be one of the first modern conceptualizations of consciousness as the repeated self-identification of oneself.
 Through this identification, moral responsibility could be attributed to the subject and punishment and guilt could be justified, as critics such as Nietzsche would point out.

 According to Locke, personal identity (the self) "depends on consciousness, not on substance" nor on the soul.
 We are the same person to the extent that we are conscious of the past and future thoughts and actions in the same way as we are conscious of present thoughts and actions.
 If consciousness is this "thought" which "goes along with the substance…which makes the same person," then personal identity is only founded on the repeated act of consciousness: "This may show us wherein personal identity consists: not in the identity of substance, but…in the identity of consciousness."
 For example, one may claim to be a reincarnation of Plato, therefore having the same soul substance.
-However, one would be the same person as Plato only if one had the same consciousness of Plato's thoughts and actions that he himself did.
+One would be the same person as Plato only if one had the same consciousness of Plato's thoughts and actions that he himself did.
 Therefore, self-identity is not based on the soul.
 One soul may have various personalities.

 Neither is self-identity founded on the body substance, argues Locke, as the body may change while the person remains the same.
 Even the identity of animals is not founded on their body: "animal identity is preserved in identity of life, and not of substance," as the body of the animal grows and changes during its life.
 On the other hand, identity of humans is based on their consciousness.

-However, this interesting border-case leads to this problematic thought that since personal identity is based on consciousness, and only oneself can be aware of one's consciousness, exterior human judges may never know if they are really judging—and punishing—the same person, or simply the same body.
-In other words, Locke argues that one may be judged only for the acts of the body, as this is what is apparent to all but God; however, we are in truth only responsible for the acts of which are conscious.
-This forms the basis of the insanity defense—one cannot be held accountable for acts of which one was unconscious—and therefore leads to interesting philosophical questions:
+This border case leads to this problematic thought that since personal identity is based on consciousness, and only oneself can be aware of one's consciousness, exterior human judges may never know if they are really judging—and punishing—the same person, or simply the same body.
+In other words, Locke argues that one may be judged only for the acts of the body, as this is what is apparent to all but God.
+We are only responsible for the acts of which we are conscious.
+This forms the basis of the insanity defense—one cannot be held accountable for acts of which one was unconscious—and therefore leads to philosophical questions: